tc39/proposal-thenable-curtailment/README.md

 - [Out of bound access in ReadableStream::Close](https://issues.chromium.org/issues/40051366)
 - [CVE-2021-21206: Chrome Use-After-Free in Animations](https://googleprojectzero.github.io/0days-in-the-wild//0day-RCAs/2021/CVE-2021-21206.html)
 - [CVE-2024-9086](https://www.welivesecurity.com/en/eset-research/romcom-exploits-firefox-and-windows-zero-days-in-the-wild/)
+- Others not disclosed here.

 The reason this particular issue is fingered for causing security vulnerabities is that it adds many paths for user code execution which otherwise don't exist, and is not always obviously a possbility.

+Of particular danger is where specification authors think of newborn objects of known types as known quantities, only to call Promise.resolve on them.
+At this point when they are provided a JS wrapper the JS wrapper typically has Object as their prototype, making them vulnerable to thenables.

 Beyond security, this also just injects complexity.
 There are test cases in WPT that exist purely to work out the expected behaviour [for someone breaking `then`](https://searchfox.org/mozilla-central/source/testing/web-platform/tests/fetch/api/response/response-stream-with-broken-then.any.js#4-24)

 ## How do I propose we fix this?

-As a Stage 0 proposal, I'm convinced we need to solve this, but am less convinced of a particular solution.
+As a Stage 0 proposal, I'm convinced we should try to improve the situation here, but am less convinced of a particular solution.

 During the remediation of the specification security issue, for defence in depth a few compatible resolutions were proposed: